Find answers, below, to the most frequently asked questions about the Jericho Prize for Children's Writing.

 What are we not looking for?

 We do not want stories with animal main characters or heavily referencing Black pain or suffering.
-And we're not looking for non-narrative poetry, non-fiction, historical fiction or any chapter books
+And we're not looking for non-narrative poetry, non-fiction, historical fiction or any chapter books.

 The clue is in the name 'picture books'.
 We don't want lengthy passages of text on each page.
-And, just because the word limit is 700 words that doesn't mean you need all 700 words to tell your story.
+We have set word limits in each category but don't feel you need to use all these words to tell your story.
 Only use the precise number of words required to say what you want to say really well.
-Your text should be pared back to suit the contemporary picture book format, leaving space for the illustrations to evoke a mood, contradict your text or add layers of meaning.
-If you are unsure where to start, we recommend attending our picture book workshops.

 How much text should I write?